webnt-dev/aws-demo-cognito/doc/triggers.md

 # Triggers demo

-Triggers are are actions, that can be performed at certain steps during sign in, sign up, etc.
+Triggers are actions that can be performed at certain steps during sign in, sign up, etc.
 Triggers are implemented using Lambda functions.

-This demo shows
+This demo shows 2 triggers:
 * after confirmation trigger (trigger that runs after user successfully signs in (after code or link verification))
   * demo will add user into group based on this trigger
 * migration trigger (trigger that runs if user, that does not exists try to sign in = you can migrate such user from different source)